-The inspiration for my current paintings comes from exploring movement, shadow, and color.
+The inspiration for my current paintings comes from exploring movement, light, shadow, and color.

 My background:

-After receiving a BFA in Selected Studies from Syracuse University, I moved to a loft in Tribeca (NYC) with Colin Greenly.
-During that time we traveled extensively to remote, natural areas throughout the US for Colin’s work.
-We camped in a converted van and later a vintage Airstream trailer.
+After college, I moved to a loft in Tribeca (NYC) with Colin.
+During that time we traveled extensively to remote, natural areas throughout the US, first in a converted van and later a 1965 Airstream trailer.

 Eager to leave the noise of NYC, we found an abandoned barn 50 miles north, on 3 acres, for $20,000.
 We spent the next couple of years living in the Airstream (which we moved into the barn) while renovating the barn for living and working space.
 After 6 years, we completed the living area as well as most of the building and grounds renovations.
 In following years, we added a second floor studio, additional studio space, rebuilt the stone walls, created gardens and renovated the other barns on the property.

 After considering my options for earning money, I went back to school to get a teaching certificate.
 For about 10 years, I mainly taught painting, drawing, and computer graphics.
-During that time, I taught myself software and website development, with a focus on images, page design, and interactivity.
-I left teaching to begin my own business designing and developing CD ROMs, software, and websites.
-Among my independent projects, a few reflected the work I did with my students.
-The goal was to for teachers and students to experience world art and also share their own artwork, regardless of their geographical location.
+While teaching, I taught myself programing, page design, and image manipulation to create interactive media projects.
+I left teaching to start my own business, creating software, websites, and apps.
+My most successful projects reflected the work I did with my students.
+My goal was to give teachers and students the opportunity to experience world art and also share their own artwork, regardless of their geographical location.

-A year after Colin died, I met Brian Auwarter.
-We got back to working on the barn so that he could have studio space.
-In addition to completing the barn, we added a welding studio and reconfigured the landscape with stone retaining walls.
+A year after Colin died, I met Brian.
+We got back to building so that he could have studio space.
+In addition to completing the unfinished portion of the barn, we added a welding studio and reconfigured the landscape with stone retaining walls.
 We also renovated some of the other barns for storage.

-Below are a few examples of my independent projects:
+Below are a few examples of my independent interactive products:

 ArtSite